k66inthesky/Predict_News/README.md

-Implementation of "Approach to Predicting News ─ A Precise Multi-LSTM Network With BERT"
+Implementation of the paper "Approach to Predicting News ─ A Precise Multi-LSTM Network With BERT"

 	Author: Lana Chen(m073040105@g-mail.nsysu.edu.tw)
 	Update: Obt,22th,2019